(The author is a Reuters columnist and the opinions expressed are his own.)

 By John Wasik

-NEW YORK If you're in a 401(k)-type plan, you soon will receive statements from your employer on how your funds are performing and what they are costing you.
+NEW YORK (Reuters) - If you’re in a 401(k)-type plan, you soon will receive statements from your employer on how your funds are performing and what they are costing you.
 You should see a first report by August 30 and receive more detailed quarterly statements by November 14.

 Don’t throw them out.
 If you ignore them, it may cost you dearly.
 The disclosures could be a call to action to improve your retirement prospects.